asthalochan/Deep-Learning-From-Scratch-Tensorflow/README.md

 16. **CNN using TensorFlow with Dropout**
     - Implementation of a CNN using TensorFlow with dropout for regularization.

+17. **Text Classification using LSTM**
+    - Implementation of text classification using Long Short-Term Memory (LSTM).

+18. **LSTM using Keras**
+    - Implementation of a basic LSTM using the Keras library.

+19. **Vanilla Autoencoder**
+    - Implementation of a vanilla autoencoder for unsupervised learning.

+20. **Denoising Autoencoder**
+    - Implementation of a denoising autoencoder for robust feature extraction.

+21. **Sparse Autoencoder**
+    - Implementation of a sparse autoencoder for sparse feature representation.

+22. **Variational Autoencoder**
+    - Implementation of a variational autoencoder for generative modeling.

+23. **DC-GAN (Generative Adversarial Network)**
+    - Implementation of a Deep Convolutional Generative Adversarial Network (DC-GAN) for image generation.

 ## Usage
 Each model is contained in a separate Jupyter Notebook (.ipynb) file.
 Simply open the respective notebook to explore the implementation and run the code.